-All students and staff will be required to wear cloth face coverings throughout the school day (unless there is a medical reason for not doing so).
+When on campus, students and staff are required to correctly wear face coverings throughout the school day.
+(Students with medical conditions may request an exemption.)
 Masks may be removed when eating or drinking, and when taking sedentary, physically distanced mask breaks outside.
-Adults may remove masks if they are alone in an office space and should put them on again when entering common spaces.
-Adults who are unable to wear face coverings will not be permitted on campus.
+Adults may remove masks when they are alone in a space with the door closed; as soon as they leave the space or another person enters the room, masks go back on.
+Adults who are unable to wear face coverings are not permitted on campus.
 Community members are asked to bring their own face coverings (at least two per day), which should be cleaned between uses.
 If you are unable to provide your own cloth face coverings, please contact RiskResponse@gds.org.

-Q: How will you make sure my child is properly wearing his/her mask?
+Q: How are you making sure my child is properly wearing his/her mask?

 We know that masks are one of our most effective tools against the spread of the virus, along with distancing and hand washing and hygiene practices.
-Our school nurses are already planning videos and presentations around what proper mask wearing entails for staff and for students.
-In addition, they're planning trainings on how to make sure masks fit properly and how to properly take them on and off during meal times.
+Our school nurses have videos and presentations around what proper mask wearing entails for staff and for students.
+In addition, they have trainings on how to make sure masks fit properly and how to properly take them on and off during meal times.

-Q: Will the youngest children be required to wear masks?
-How will we get young children to follow distancing protocols and mask wearing?
+Q: Are the youngest children required to wear masks?
+How do you get young children to follow distancing protocols and mask wearing?

 Yes.
-Teachers will be working with students in age-appropriate ways to ensure safety.
-We are aware of the SEL implications on this, and we will be addressing this further this summer.
+Teachers are working with students in age-appropriate ways to ensure safety.
+We are aware of the SEL implications on this, and we are addressing this further.

-Q: For in-person schooling, will students get mask breaks and what will they look like?
+Q: For in-person schooling, do students get mask breaks and what do they look like?

 Yes.
-We are working on incorporating mask breaks into in-person programming.
+We have incorporated mask breaks into in-person programming.
 Current guidance is that mask breaks should be taken outside and socially distanced whenever possible.
-Students will also not be required to keep masks on when eating or drinking.
+Students are not required to keep masks on when eating or drinking.